Shivani5106/ORM/README.md

 ## Date:12.04.2025

 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM)

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS